trustoverip/tswg-trust-registry-protocol/specification/v2/core/vocabularies.md

 ### Authorization Statements

-In an authorization statement, an authority grants an authorization to an entity under its authority.
+In an authorization statement, an ecosystem grants an authorization to an entity under its authority.
 In the ToIP governance model, this entity is called a [governed party](https://glossary.trustoverip.org/#term:governed-party).

 #### ABNF (Authorization Assertions)
 ```txt